yegor256/blog/_drafts/_http.md

 have to say (HTTP requests) and return back the information any web browser will like (HTTP responses).
 You know how [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) works, right?
-If you don't, here is a quick reminder.
+If you don't, here is a quick reminder:

 A web browser sends a request to the server and the request looks like this (it's a plain text piece of data):